2021 Local Search Summit – Day 3 Action Items & Recommendations

 The #WLSS is officially complete and our final event day covered E-A-T, Google Justifications, reports, effective copywriting and more.
 We opened the day discussing Diversity and Inclusion in Digital Marketing – this is a very important topic.
 We implore to download the guide below to learn more.

-If you missed out on the event but would like to get access to all of the recordings, simply click the button below and sign up for a VIP Pass.
+If you missed out on the event but would like to get access to all of the recordings, simply click the button below and sign up for our Video Bundle.
 You can also catch up on the content through our Day 1 & Day 2 recap posts.

 Areej AbuAli (Women in Tech SEO)